 What’s the Minimum Age for Skydiving?

-First, let’s talk about who makes the rules.
+Let’s talk more about who makes the rules.

-At DZONE® Skydiving, we deliver world-class skydiving experiences from three unique locations: Boise and Coeur D’Alene in Idaho, and Bozeman in Montana.
+At DZONE® Skydiving, we deliver world-class skydiving experiences from three unique locations: Boisein Idaho, and Bozeman in Montana.
 Each of our dropzones is a member of the USPA (United States Parachute Association) and PIA (Parachute Industry Association) – the industry authorities which set policy, tech, and training standards for the sport of skydiving.
 The USPA requires all member dropzones to adhere to strict guidelines regarding safety, instructor credentials, and equipment maintenance.

 If you’re in good health and lead a relatively active life, you’re likely a great candidate for skydiving whatever your date of birth.
 Case in point, former President George H. W. Bush celebrated his 75th, 80th, 85th, and 90th birthdays in freefall, and folks across the world jump into their triple digits every year.